MichaelJCole/n-body-wasm-canvas/README.md

 Essentially we'll throw some debris in a 3d space and watch it go spinny.

 Why?
+The n-body problem is CPU intensive.
+We will code those computations in WebAssembly (high performance C/Rust/AssemblyScript code), then run them in a separate thread.

 Anectodally this is a 60% performance boost on mobile.
-Also, it's hard-core nerd-core.
+It's also hard-core nerd-core.

-This is an engineering journal of sorts as I experiment with the tech.
+Welcome to the back-end of the front-end - high-performance computing in the browser.
+This is crucial tech for the web as we move to WebVR.

 # Running Locally